To me Photography and Philosophy are two sides of the same coin. Both are rooted in a deep interest in the human

 She then moved to the United Kingdom where she pursued a Master’s Degree in Photography at the University of Brighton.
 She has been selected as one of the graduates emerging talents UK 2018 by Barbican Curator Alona Pardo at Source Magazine that published one of her pictures.
 Greta is one of the artists featured in the Fast Forward research project @womeninphoto and in the online gallery LoosenArt.

-She has been selected by Revolv Collective to be amongst the 15 creatives who will be part of a printed and digital publication around the theme “Homeland”.
+She has been selected by Revolv Collective to be part of a printed and digital publication around the theme “Homeland”.
 The launch of the book and the exhibition took place in July 2019.
 The book has been also presented at Sofia Art Week Festival in Sofia, Bulgaria.
 She runs workshops in Italy and the UK on philosophical concepts interrelated with photography.

 For any enquiries feel free to contact the artist.